ericbulloch/kwmd/tools/netcat.md

 ## Listening

 This is by far the most common use I have for netcat.
 I will list on my attack machine so that I can get a reverse shell onto the machine I am attacking.
+Here is the syntax:

+`nc -lvnp 4444`

+Here is what the command is doing:

+- The `-l` option tells netcat to listen.
+- The `-v` option tells netcat to be in verbose mode.
+- The `-n` option tells netcat to supress name/port resolutions.
+- The `-p` option tells netcat what port to listen on.
+In this case 4444.

+This will output something like the following:

+`Listening on 0.0.0.0 4444`

+When someone connects, the terminal reads something like the following:

+`Connection received on 10.10.1.1 33032`

+From here, I can generate a stable shell.